Posts Tagged ‘Alternate History’

 “Wait, you said there were nine obituaries,” George observed, “but you think there were ten bodies?”

 “In the kitchen, the Sheriff found a brown paper bag.”
-Fred explained.
+Roger explained.
 “I don’t know what made him reach in it, just instinct I guess, but he reached his hand in and grabbed a clump of hair.
 When he pulled his hand out, he realized he’d found another skin mask, and we both recognized the face.”

 “Who was it?”
 George wondered.